atakanaltok/awesome-useful-websites/README.md

 * https://www.pidgi.net/wiki/Main_Page - Community-driven video game media database, including artwork, promotional materials, logos, and more
 * https://kassellabs.io/ - Use your texts on famous intros of movies and series
 * https://ustvgo.tv/ - Free live TV channels
+* https://www.allyoucanread.com/ - The largest database of magazines and newspapers on the Internet, with listings for about 25,000 magazines, newspapers and top news sites from all over the world

 ### Fact Chacking